kwaldenphd/how-computers-work/README.md

   </tr>
   </table>

-COMPREHENSION CHECK

-Which of following is NOT a core component of the CPU

-What are the core components of the CPU

-Fetch execute cycle- what isn't part of that

 ## Application

 So far, we have only been using data from a limited number of CPU registers.
 Actual computers have much more storage in their main memory.
 Data gets from memory into the registers through additional communication channels.